Three clinical divisions are offered within Nova Physiotherapy.

 The first division has offered traditional musculoskeletal/orthopaedic physiotherapy treatment for over 25 years.
 Nova's physiotherapists are devoted to the highest quality care with focus on their manual therapy skills, educating and motivating patients to increase their independence and physical abilities.
 Nova provides care for all musculoskeletal disorders including motor vehicle, work place and sport related injuries.

-Nova's third division was created ten years ago, with the pelvic floor physiotherapy division expanding into the Nova Physiotherapy & Women's Health Centre.
+Nova's third division was created over ten years ago, with the pelvic floor physiotherapy division expanding into the Nova Physiotherapy & Women's Health Centre.
 This women’s health division provides the much needed focus for the care of women pre- and post-partum.

-Nova Physiotherapy has a staff of highly quailified physiotherapists who focus their practices specifically to these special populations and their unique needs in medical care.
+Nova Physiotherapy has a staff of highly quailified physiotherapists who focus their practices to these special populations and their unique needs in medical care.